 “Digital maturity” is fast becoming a buzzword, as technology plays an increasingly important role in business processes and customers choose companies with a digital presence.
 But what does the term actually mean and, more importantly, why should businesses care about their digital maturity?

 Our Chief Strategy Officer, Daryn Smith, launched Huble Digital’s digital maturity model at our 2020 Grow with Inbound event as an answer to that question.
-It’s a guideline for anyone wanting to create meaningful growth in their business, and to surf the wave of an increasingly digital society and economy.
+It’s a guideline for anyone wanting to create meaningful growth in their business and surf the wave of an increasingly digital society and economy.
 Here are 5 tips to help unpack this tool:

 The Huble Digital Maturity Model